 Exosome Biogenesis

 Exosomes are small secreted vesicles of ~100 nm in size that play critical roles in human health and disease.
-We want to understand the molecular mechanisms of exosome cargo protein budding and exosome biogenesis, and their inhibition by endocytosis, plasma membrane-to-lysosome sorting, and lysosome function.
+Our lab seeks to understand the molecular mechanisms that mediate protein/vesicle budding.

 Exosome Engineering

-We seek motivated scientists interested in answering fundamental questions in cell biology, and translating that knowledge into new vaccines and therapeutics.
-Candidates with a background in biochemistry, cell biology, genetics, or bioengineering are encouraged to apply.
+We seek motivated scientists who want to answer fundamental questions in cell biology and human disease, and to translate that knowledge into new research tools and therapeutics.
+Although we prefer candidates with a strong background in biochemistry and cell biology, attitude is everything.

 Post-Doctoral Fellows